Charlotte PurkisPrincipal Lecturer

-Charlotte Purkis is principal Lecturer in Drama.
-She is also a musician.
-Charlotte previously ran a community programme for adult learners in performing arts for the University of Southampton and taught a range of arts courses for the Open University.
-She specialises in connections between the performing arts and Modernisms, and is particularly interested in critical writing practices and in the roles played by women in the early 20th century cultural avant-garde.
+Charlotte Purkis is a Principal Lecturer in the Faculty of Arts.
+She specialises in connections between the performing arts and Modernisms, has published widely on dance, theatre and music history, and is particularly interested in critical writing practices including autoethnography, and in the roles played by women in the 20th century cultural avant-garde.

 Chapters in books

 2020 'Promoting Involvement in Performance: Performing Arts Journals and Women Writers, 1945-1969, in: (Eds.)
 Laurel Forster and Joanne Hollows Women's Periodicals and Print Culture in Britain, 1940s-2000s: The Postwar and Contemporary Period.
 Volume 5 of ‘The Edinburgh History of Women's Periodical Culture in Britain’ series editor Jackie Jones, pp. 229-244.

 2018 'A Theme with Many Variations': Gertrude Hudson, Musical Criticism, and Turn-of-the-century periodical culture', in: (Eds) Faith Binckes and Carey Snyder Women, Periodicals and Print Culture in Britain, 1890s - 1920s; The Modernist Period.
 Volume 3 of ‘The Edinburgh History of Women's Periodical Culture in Britain’ series editor Jackie Jones.
 Edinburgh University Press, pp. 78-91.

 2018 'The Mediation of Constructions of Pacifism in Journey's End and The Searcher, two Contrasting Dramatic Memorials from the Late 1920s' in (Ed.)
 Adrian Bingham Writing the First World War After 1918, Routledge ISBN-13: 978-1138601956.